0b10011/oxiplate/book/templates/expressions.md

 > FOO

-Behind the scenes, filters are functions that are passed the result of the expression as the first argument.
+Behind the scenes, filters are functions in the `filters_for_oxiplate` module at the root of _your_ crate that are passed the result of the expression as the first argument.
 Additional arguments can be passed to the filter directly:

 ```oxip
 {{ "hello world"|replace("hello", "goodbye") }}